QualityPuppet/Obsidian/Airmya/States/Central Continent/Vylkale Republic.md

 		- The Vylkale Republic could, in theory, be considered to be a military and economic alliance between four minor powers, with their legal system being less a unified legal system, and more along the lines of diplomacy
 	- The motivation behind the unity of the Vylkalian peoples is the surrounding countries.
 	  Under normal circumstances they would most likely devolve into four separate nation-states, but they are bound by a common sense of patriotism and fear of the [[Ulban Empire|Ulban Empire,]] [[The Holy State of Dewbia & The Seat|the Holy State of Dewbia]] and, to a lesser extent, the [[Atenian Council]].
-- Culture
-	- Description of culture
-- Interesting concepts to explore